jonwillits/intro_to_bcs/CH4/lab4.md

 Play around with the simulation a bit, then try to answer the following questions.

 ## 1. Set the network to the AND logical function, and press the Reset button.
-(30 PTS TOTAL)
+(38 PTS TOTAL)

 ### 1.1.
-Initial state of the untrained neural network
+Initial state of the untrained neural network (10 POINTS, 2 EACH)
 - write out the network's current "model" equation of the AND relationship (y = b0 + b1*x1 + b2*x2, but subbing in the b-values)
 - In a table like below, write out the network's prediction for each combination of inputs